crypto-chassis/cryptochassis-data-api-docs/README.md

 Dear All, for a number of reasons, I have to make a hard decision about discontinuing one (and only one) of the API endpoints in our free market data service in the near future: https://github.com/crypto-chassis/cryptochassis-data-api-docs#ohlc, i.e. the ohlc endpoint.
 Starting February 28, 2023, we will disable that endpoint.
 All other endpoints are not affected.
 Thank you.

+Dear All, to reduce the cost burden on our infrastructure and make good data open and available to as many people as possible, starting March 15, 2023, we will impose an API rate limit of 10 per day on the end points of https://github.com/crypto-chassis/cryptochassis-data-api-docs#market-depth and https://github.com/crypto-chassis/cryptochassis-data-api-docs#trade.
+If you’d like to make API calls without rate limiting restrictions, please contact us to get an API key.
+Thank you.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*